bohemian-coder/laravel-demo/README.md

 # laravel-docker-kubernetes

-Laravel application containerized and deployed to kubernetes.
+Multi-tier sample Laravel application, containerized and deployed to kubernetes.

-DB to backend communication between containers and replicated on separate pods

 To run this you need :
 - PHP